mamuso/figma-orgchart/README.md

 # Orgchart (a figma plugin)

-Create an orgchart in figma from a JSON file.
+Create an org chart in Figma from a JSON file.

 ## Run the plugin locally